sd2beatles/Big-Data-with-Scala-and-Spark/learningScala_section3/aggregation.md

 As previously mentioned, the "rollup" function is a special function of "group-by" in that they will generate an extra column with the total sum of values across the combinations of columns.

-Suppose we have three coulumns and hope to find out the totalQuantity according to date and Country as well as the total quantity across the combinations.
+Suppose we have three coulumns,date,country,and quantity.
+Your main interest is to compute the grand sum of quantity over all dates, the grand sum for each date and the subtotal for each country on each date

 ```scala
 //make sure that you get rid of all null values before proceeding to the next stage